Mulling/nocap/README.md

 # nocap
-`nocap`, short for no caps lock, is an eBPF based application which allows complete control over the `input_event` function.
+Kernel patch series, and stuff, to allow eBPF programs to control input events.

 ## Why?
 <p align="center">
   <img src="./assets/IBM.png"/>
-  <i>IBM Model F Keyboard, Observe that the ctrl key is beside the A key.
-They took this from you.</i>
+  <i>IBM Model F Keyboard, Observe that the ctrl key is beside the A key. *They took this from you*.</i>
 </p>

-Remap `ctrl` over the caps lock key in a way that does not depend on the input read from `/dev/input*` (libinput), meaning your remapped ctrl will stay remapped, even when using a kvm guest, or when using the Linux console.
+Remap `ctrl` over the caps lock key in a way that does not depend on the input read from evdev -- `/dev/input/eventX`, meaning your remapped ctrl will stay remapped, even when using a KVM guest, or when using the Linux console -- I think.
+The goal is to also allow for home-row mods, or anything really you can come up that respects the limitations of eBPF programs.

+Something similar exists under HID-BPF, but, it will only work for HID devices -- USB devices.
+My ThinkPad still uses i8042.

 # Using:
+TODO:

+## Building:
 To make this work we require a custom Kernel.

-## Building:
-TODO:

 ### Busybox
 ```shell